strackovski/CodeIgniter/readme.rst

     }

-After running composer install copy the index.dist.php from the package directory to your project root and rename it to index.php.
+After running composer install copy the index.dist.php from the package directory to your project root and rename it to index.php (or whatever filename you set as the front controller).

 *******************
 Release Information